The following is our media coverage overall. If you would like to see media coverage specific by report please visit our Report Coverage tab.

 April 19, 2012

-Should government change its tax exemption policies for universities as a way of equalizing educational resources in America?
+Should the government change its tax exemption policies for universities as a way of equalizing educational resources in America?
 In this edition of Room for Debate, CEW Director Anthony Carnevale argues that colleges provide a public good.

 U.S. Health Care Workforce Larger Than Ever